Largest DART Exercises EVER – 2019 Oct 26 and 2019 Sep 21

 Improving California’s disaster resilience through general aviation

 CalDART, The California DART Network, is building a statewide network of local Disaster Airlift Response Teams (DARTs) to improve California’s disaster resilience in the face of earthquakes, floods and similar events which impair regional surface transportation.
 DARTs utilize a common operating model and are located at airports around the state.
 CalDART is a wholly owned subsidiary of the The California Pilot Association – Membership in CalDART includes membership in CalPilots.
-DARTs provide logistics options for impacted communities, helping emergency managers, organizations, and citizens who are trying to move people or supplies into or out of a disaster zone with degraded roadway connectivity to the outside world.
+DARTs provide logistics options for impacted communities, helping emergency managers, organizations, and citizens who are trying to move people or supplies into or out of a disaster zone.
 CalDART helps make California safer and less miserable during disasters, provides pilots one more way to engage in their love of flying, and helps make communities become more attached to their airports.
 Every pilot in the state can participate, improving California’s disaster resilience.
-CalDART allows general aviation relief efforts to spool up faster after the occurrence of an event, allows local communities to have better access to available air transportation services, allows a wider variety of relief operations to be conducted, all in a safe operating environment.
+CalDART allows general aviation relief efforts to spool up faster after the occurrence of an event, allows local communities to have better access to available air transportation services, and allows a wider variety of relief operations to be conducted, all in a safe, managed operating environment.

 CalDART prepares California pilots and ground personnel to provide volunteer emergency air transportation services to benefit communities experiencing a major earthquake, flood, or other event which degrades regional surface transportation.